vheap/Scarlet-File/README.md

 ___
 This is a documentation of the progress made on my project.

-Scarlet File is part of the private VastHeap domain project that publishes my researches and software for educational purposes.
+Scarlet File is part of the private VastHeap domain project that publishes my researches for educational purposes.

 This tool is focused on two main features.
 The first is a custom scripting editor that allows direct interaction with the analyzing process.
 It can overrides pre-set and hardcoded instructions, as well as introduce new rules.
 A simple example would be the following script: